maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Trunk Group"
     A logical collection of physical ports configured to work together as a single Link Aggregation Group (LAG).

+??? glossary-item "Trunk Port"
+    A switch port configured to carry traffic for multiple VLANs using VLAN tagging.

 ??? glossary-item "TTL"
     (Time to Live) A field in an IP packet that limits the packet's lifetime.
 Each router it passes through decreases the TTL by one.